Attorney: Waffle House shooter believed God commanded him

-Reinking, 32, was naked save for a green jacket when he opened fire inside the restaurant on April 22, 2018.
+Reinking, 32, of Morton, Illinois, was naked save for a green jacket when he opened fire inside the restaurant on April 22, 2018.
 He fled, triggering a two-day manhunt, after a restaurant patron wrestled his assault-style rifle away from him.

 In opening arguments, defense attorney Luke Evans said Reinking was suffering from sever schizophrenia that had grown worse over a period of years.